Abandoned Hospital: Kaname takes Sousuke through one, which he treats as not much different than a bombed out building in a warzone.

 Adult Fear: Played with in the "What Do They Fear?"
-Episode, in which Sousuke is shown to be completely unfazed by haunted hospitals, ghosts, horrific screams, and spooky children with hammers, thanks to having grown up in a war zone... but he is afraid when he thinks that his charge, Kaname, died falling through the floor.
+Episode, in which Sousuke is shown to be completely unfazed by haunted hospitals, ghosts, horrific screams, and spooky children with hammers, thanks to having grown up in a war zone... but he is afraid when he thinks that Kaname died or was injured falling through the floor.

 Beware the Nice Ones: The janitor in episode 5.
 After Sosuke and Issei's competition result in him getting injured, they are ordered to take care of him.
 However, both go completely overboard in their attempts to win his favor, and cause even more problems.
 After they finally work together, they feed him a fish, and when they explain where they caught it, the janitor finally loses it, and goes Chainsaw Good on them.
 Despite Issei's attempts to fight him, and Sosuke both shooting and lobbing grenades, neither one is able to stop him.

 Sosuke: (The next morning): Live ammo has no effect on this guy...